 DPAC: $2,500 per year.

 Final notification: Sep 30

-For full eligibility and application details, see Multiculturalism Grants.
+For full eligibility and application details, see Capital Projects Grants.

 Once you've decided on the kind of grant you want to apply for, please visit the appropriate link below for complete application information and resources (how to apply, pre-application information, etc.).